 Some students have not left their privately rented homes and are struggling to pay the rent.
 The Government has put measures in place to ensure that most tenants in the private sector are entitled to at least three months’ notice where the notice is served between 26 March 2020 and 30 June 2020 (this period may be extended).
 When a notice expires, the landlord must seek a court order to evict.
-With few exceptions, the courts are not issuing possession orders for a period of 90 days from 27 March 2020.
+With few exceptions, the courts are not issuing possession orders.
+A moratorium on possession orders was initially in place for 90 days from 27 March 2020 but this has now been extended to 23 August 2020.
 Evicting a tenant without a court order can amount to illegal eviction, a criminal offence.
 Tenants in this position should seek urgent assistance from bodies such as the local authority or Shelter.

 Can universities ask students to leave halls of residence?

 It is important that institutions operate a ‘non-eviction’ policy, so that no student is required to leave halls if their contract is up, if their rental agreement does not cover holiday periods or if they are unable to pay their rent.
 This applies whether students are self-isolating or not.

 Can students move back home, or can those at home go back to university?